ChalmersGU-data-structure-courses/dsabook/src/markdown/10-search-trees/04-23-trees.md

 The second requirement is the reason why 2-3 trees cannot have 1-nodes -- because $1 < 3/2$.
 On the other hand, a B-tree of order 4 (that is, a 2-3-4 tree) can have nodes with 2, 3 or 4 children.
 B-trees of order 5 can only have 3-, 4- and 5-nodes, and so on.
+@Fig:BTree-example shows an example B-tree of order 5.

 Note that the requirement that all leaves are on the same level, is *not* enough to guarantee that the height of a B-tree is logarithmic in the number of elements.
 We also need the second requirement, which says that nodes are not too small.

+![
+   An example B-tree of order 5, containing 62 different elements.
+   Note that there are only 3-, 4- and 5-nodes in the tree.
+](images/BTreeExample.png){#fig:BTree-example}

 #### Insertion into and deleting from a B-tree